-Before taking terazosin, tell your doctor or pharmacist if you are allergic to it; or to other alpha-blockers (e.g., doxazosin, prazosin); or if you have any other allergies.
+Before taking terazosin, tell your doctor or pharmacist if you are allergic to it; or to other alpha blockers such as doxazosin or prazosin; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: low blood pressure/fainting, prostate cancer, other prostate/bladder problems, liver disease.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: low blood pressure/fainting, certain eye problems (cataracts, glaucoma).